Ramadan in Dubai 2026: 30 Days of night markets, fireworks and community events across the city

 Residents and visitors can look forward to:

-• Ramadan Street Food Festival in Sheikh Hamdan Colony
+• Ramadan Street Food Festival at Sheikh Hamdan Colony

-• Ramadan fireworks at Al Seef and Dubai Creek
+• Fireworks at Al Seef and Dubai Creek

 A Citywide Ramadan Atmosphere